replay-framework/replay/README.md

 #### Requirements

-RePlay requires JDK 17 to be built; it is the lower limit of serveral of our dependencies: ECJ (for rendering GroovyTemplates), FlyingSaucer (PDF generation) and Selenide (UI tests).
-Your project should use a JDK version equal to or greater than 17 that's also supported by Hibernate 6.6 (the version RePlay currently depends on), which are [JDK 17 and 21](https://hibernate.org/orm/releases/6.6).
+RePlay requires JDK 17 to be built; it is the lower limit of several of RePlay's dependencies:
+ECJ (for rendering GroovyTemplates), FlyingSaucer (PDF generation) and Selenide (UI tests).
+Your project should use a JDK version equal to or greater than 17 that's *also* supported by Hibernate 6.6 (the version RePlay currently depends on), which are [JDK 17, 21, 22 and 23](https://hibernate.org/orm/releases/6.6).

 ## Getting started